roblucien/roblucien/README.md

-- 👋 Hi, I’m @roblucien
+- 👋 Hi, Call me Rob
 - 👀 I’m interested in everything Linux/Unix, OpenSource and sysadmin
 - 🌱 I’m currently learning FreeBSD
 - 💞️ I’m looking to collaborate on any beginer like project